 Workspace basics

 The Workspace is where you create designs.
-You have an infinite canvas in where you can directly work but you also have the ability to create pages and boards that will help you to create exportable components.
+You have an infinite canvas where you can directly work but you also have the ability to create pages and boards that will help you to create exportable components.

 The viewport

 Surrounded by panels, header and toolbars, in the middle of the workspace, you can find the viewport.
 The viewport is the design area of a file page.
 It is practically infinite.
-If what you need is a frame with specific, limited dimensions, you can create an board.
+If what you need is a frame with specific, limited dimensions, you can create a board.

 Navigate the viewport